 At some point during your research, preferably sooner than later (but after you feel comfortable with your subject), you want to develop a thesis so that you can focus your research.
 Otherwise, you are wasting valuable time.

 It may help to start with a group of paintings that share a common thread—the dates they were crafted, titles, subject matter, they may be a part of a series, or you may find a interesting thread on your own.

 When developing a thesis, think of big questions: How do these paintings explain a perception of the universe?
 How is the artist’s own life or philosophy portrayed in the paintings?
-How does the artist ask his or her audience to view the paintings (or the universe)?
+How does the artist ask her audience to view the paintings (or the universe)?